 Family and friends had gathered under a large canopy tent to attend the grave-side service for Jonathan Hill's mother.
-The pastor conducting the service was reading from John 14:27.
+The pastor conducting the service read from John 14:27.

 Those in attendance, including Jon and his father, who sat at the front nearest to the open casket, turned to look down the aisle at the sudden arrival.

-"I'm so sorry... there wasn't anything more I could do..." he said, shaking his head from side to side.He then reached into the casket, pulling from it slowly a slimy, bloody, screaming new born baby girl.
-He held it toward the two.
+"I'm so sorry... there wasn't anything more I could do..." he said, shaking his head from side to side.
+Reaching into the casket, the doctor slowly pulled from it a slimy, bloody, screaming new born baby girl.
+He held it toward Jon and his father.

 It was hard enough for a fifteen year old to cope with the loss of his mother seven months ago, but to ask him to up and move, leaving behind everything he'd ever known?
-That was too much.

-Jon could still hear their late night fighting in his head, his father going on about how this wasn't the life he wanted and his mother calling him a coward, among other things.
-Nevertheless, no matter what had been said, screamed, or thrown, his mom would always come into his room after the situation had settled, sometimes her eyes red from crying or her voice hoarse from yelling, but she would assure him the same thing every time: "We'll always be a family," and would seal it with a kiss.
+Jon knew better, though.
+He knew the move was more for his father who had been looking for a way out long before his mother's death.
+He could still hear their late night fighting in his head.
+His father going on about how this wasn't the life he wanted, and his mother calling him a coward, among other things.
+No matter what was thrown or screamed his mom would always come into his room after the situation had settled.
+Sometimes her eyes were red from crying or her voice hoarse from yelling, but she assured him every time: "We'll always be a family," and would seal it with a kiss.